-The initial IOP or PHP Prior Authorization Day Services Request (DSR) is to be completed and submitted to Optum prior to the provision of services and re-authorized every 4 weeks for PHP and every 12 weeks for IOP if indicated.
-Initial IOP & PHP DSRs shall be submitted to Optum at least 5 business days prior to the initial provision of Day Services, and continuing authorization requests shall be submitted to Optum at least 5 business days prior to the expiration of the IOP or PHP Day Services authorization.
-The IOP & PHP Day Service Request (DSR) form is located on the Optum Website under UCRM tab.

-The Day Service Request for STRTP, IOP, and PHP essentially states that the client cannot be served at a lower level of care and that a recommendation for intensive services has been made.
-If medical or service necessity criteria are not met, the Medi-Cal client will be issued an NOABD (which must also be documented in the NOABD log) and the beneficiary rights shall be explained.
+- The initial IOP or PHP Prior Authorization Day Services Request (DSR) is to be completed and submitted to Optum prior to the provision of services and re-authorized every four (4) weeks for PHP and every twelve (12) weeks for IOP if indicated. - Initial IOP & PHP DSRs shall be submitted to Optum at least five (5) business days prior to the initial provision of Day Services, and continuing authorization requests shall be submitted to Optum at least five (5) business days prior to the expiration of the IOP or PHP Day Services authorization. - The IOP & PHP Day Service Request (DSR) form is located on the Optum Website > BHS Provider Resources> MHP Provider Documents> UCRM tab. - The Day Service Request for STRTP, IOP, and PHP essentially states that the client cannot be served at a lower level of care and that a recommendation for intensive services has been made.
+If access or service necessity criteria are not met, the Medi-Cal client will be issued an NOABD (which must also be documented in the NOABD log) and the beneficiary rights shall be explained.
 In the event that the provider has received a denial of authorization from Optum, a NOABD shall be issued by Optum.